-- Continue to navigate the organisation through the Covid-19 pandemic, and the changing NGO sector. - Maintain compliance with the Charities Regulator Authority Governance Code for Charities. - Working with external consultants on a new income strategy for Brighter Communities Worldwide.
+- Continue to navigate the changing NGO sector, and the impacts of Covid-19 - Maintain compliance with the Charities Regulator Authority Governance Code for Charities. - Finalisation of a new Income Strategy for Brighter Communities Worldwide, and workshops on its implementation across the organisation.